lammps/lammps/doc/src/read_data.rst

 .. note::

+   If the first read_data command defined an orthogonal or restricted triclinic or general triclinic simulation box (see the sub-section below on header keywords), then subsequent data files must define the same kind of simulation box.
+For orthogonal boxes, the new box can be a different size; see the next Note.
+For a restricted triclinic box, the 3 new tilt factors ("xy xz yz" keyword) must have the same values as in the original data file.
+For a general triclinic box, the new avec, bvec, cvec, and "abc origin" keywords must have the same values in the original data file.  files.
+Also the *shift* keyword cannot be used in subsequent read_data commands for a general triclinic box.

+.. note::

-   The simulation box size in the new data file will be merged with the existing simulation box to create a large enough box in each dimension to contain both the existing and new atoms.
+   For orthogonal boxes, the simulation box size in the new data file will be merged with the existing simulation box to create a large enough box in each dimension to contain both the existing and new atoms.
 Each box dimension never shrinks due to this merge operation, it only stays the same or grows.
 Care must be used if you are growing the existing simulation box in a periodic dimension.
 If there are existing atoms with bonds that straddle that periodic boundary, then the atoms may become far apart if the box size grows.
 This will separate the atoms in the bond, which can lead to "lost" bond atoms or bad dynamics.

-.. note::

-   If the first read_data command defined a restricted or general triclinic simulation box (see the sub-section below on header keywords), then subsequent data files have restrictions.
-For a restricted triclinic box, the 3 tilt factors ("xy xz yz" keyword) must have the same values in subsequent data files.
-For a general triclinic box, the avec, bvec, cvec, and "abc origin" keywords must have the same values in subsequent data files.
-Also the *shift* keyword cannot be used in subsequent read_data commands.

 The three choices for the *add* argument affect how the atom IDs and molecule IDs of atoms in the data file are treated.

 If *append* is specified, atoms in the data file are added to the current system, with their atom IDs reset so that an atom-ID = M in the data file becomes atom-ID = N+M, where N is the largest atom ID in the current system.
 This rule is applied to all occurrences of atom IDs in the data file, e.g. in the Velocity or Bonds section.
 This is also done for molecule IDs, if the atom style does support molecule IDs or they are enabled via fix property/atom.

 If *IDoffset* is specified, then *IDoffset* is a numeric value is given, e.g. 1000, so that an atom-ID = M in the data file becomes atom-ID = 1000+M. For systems with enabled molecule IDs, another numerical argument *MOLoffset* is required representing the equivalent offset for molecule IDs.

 If *merge* is specified, the data file atoms are added to the current system without changing their IDs.
 They are assumed to merge (without duplication) with the currently defined atoms.
 It is up to you to ensure there are no multiply defined atom IDs, as LAMMPS only performs an incomplete check that this is the case by ensuring the resulting max atom-ID >= the number of atoms.
 For molecule IDs, there is no check done at all.

 The *offset* and *shift* keywords can only be used if the *add* keyword is also specified.